NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

 ###   ValueSet expand with 'descendent-of' filter operation

   This request is appropriate for NCI Thesaurus and finds all descendants of Gene (excluding the Gene concept itself).

+  The expected result will include all gene subtypes like Lyase Gene, Enzyme Gene, ADCY5 Gene, etc., but will exclude C16612 (Gene) itself, returning only the hierarchical children and grandchildren concepts with count limited to 20 as specified in the request.
 ```
   cat << EOF > parameters.txt
   {